Pensarn Level Crossings

 We are excited to share our plan to make a significant investment in Abergele and Pensarn, North Wales to increase the number of trains on the North Wales Coast.

-Our proposal in the Pensarn area is to construct a single-ramped footbridge between Ty Gwyn and Pen Uchaf.
-The proposed location of the bridge has been chosen to minimise the impact on the residents of Pen y Cae and Clos Elwy.
+Our proposal in the Pensarn area is to construct a single-ramped footbridge between Ty Gwyn and Pen Uchaf level crossings.
+The proposed location of the bridge has been chosen to minimise the visual impact on nearby homes.

 The images shown are for illustration only as the proposed bridge is subject to change as the project develops.